Reimagining Faith and Culture One Story at a Time

 by Gary David Stratton • Senior Editor

 “These were the men who came to David while he was banished from the presence of Saul.
 They were among the warriors who helped him in battle.
-They were able to shoot arrows or to sling stones right-handed or left-handed.
-Warriors who understood the times and knew what Israel should do.”
+They were able to shoot arrows or to sling stones with both the right and the left.
+Warriors who understood the times and knew what Israel should do.” -1 Chronicles 12

 The Danger of One-Handed Swordplay

-I hate to push a metaphor too far, but I suspect that many of our current failures in connecting faith and culture suffer from a similar ‘single-handed’ myopia.
+I hate to push the metaphor too far, but I suspect that our current failures in connecting faith and culture suffer from a certain ‘single-handed’ limitation.
 Few institutions in modern society prepare men and women for holistic approaches to life.
-Parents and teachers quickly recognized our ‘dominant’ traits when we were quite young, and often set us on paths that all but guaranteed we become proficient in a very narrow range of human experience.
+Filmmaking, sports, and academic careers demand a single-minded focus from an early age.
+Our parents and teachers recognize our ‘dominant’ traits while we’re young and set us on a path that all but guarantees we become proficient in a very narrow range of human experience.

 Faith-Formation AND Culture-Making